-Look inward to fix economic crisis – Bright Simons to government
+Look inward to fix economic crisis – Bright Simons to Government

-Vice President of Imani Centre for Policy and Education, Bright Simons has said Ghana’s economic problems are closer to home despite global headwinds – COVID-19 and the Ukraine crisis “buffeting” every country globally.
+Vice President at Imani Centre for Policy and Education, Bright Simons says Ghana’s economic problems are closer to home despite global headwinds – COVID-19 and the Ukraine crisis “buffeting” every country globally.

 He criticised government for doing very little to tackle the root cause of the country’s economic challenges and always thinking the problem is entirely imported.